Quentin-Desmettre/Matrix/README.md

 # Matrix

 Matrix is my attempt at making a highly optimized C++ matrix library.

-I built it using only the C++ Standard Library.
-It currently only uses the CPU.
+I built it using only the C++ Standard Library, so it currently only uses the CPU.

-Optimization were made by taking advantage of the CPU cache, and by using as many threads as possible.
+Optimization were made by taking advantage of the CPU cache, and by using as many CPU threads as possible.

-In a future update, it will be possible to limit the maximum number of threads usable by the library.
+In a future update, it will be possible to limit the maximum number of threads usable by each matrix, and by the library in general.

 ## Installation